-Feline furballs of the notorious Birman breed are not only gorgeous in terms of physical appearances, but they also possess the ideal temperament suitable for apartment living.
+The Birman breed is not only gorgeous in terms of physical appearance, it also possesses the ideal temperament for apartment living.

 These lovely blue-eyed creatures are naturally social and have extraordinary intelligence and amicability.
-They easily befriend people, children and even other pets.
-Moreover, their laid-back temper and the lack of constant need of grooming have made them extremely popular among cat owners from all over the globe.
+They easily befriend people, children, and even other pets.
+Moreover, their laid-back temper and the lack of a constant need for grooming have made them extremely popular among cat owners from all over the globe.

-It’s a fact that Birmans need special nutrition in order to grow healthy and thriving.
-However, this particular breed is noteworthy low-maintenance compared to other feline breeds.
-In fact, Birmans are so desired as a domestic pet that even one of the most pretentious and eccentric people on the planet has a pet Birman – Chanel’s CEO Karl Lagerfeld owns a Birman kitty, named Choupette.
+It’s a fact that Birmans need special nutrition in order to thrive.
+However, this particular breed is atypically low-maintenance compared to other feline breeds.
+In fact, Birmans are so desired as domestic pets that even one of the most pretentious and eccentric people on the planet has a pet Birman – Chanel’s CEO Karl Lagerfeld owns a Birman kitty named Choupette.

-That’s right!
-Birmans are indeed officially labeled as sacred cats!
 The real origin of this breed is truly mysterious.
-It is believed that they have been imported into France more than a century ago.
+It is believed that were imported into France more than a century ago.
 However, nobody knows for sure where they initially came from.

-Numerous theories have surfaced regarding the true origins of the Birman cats, but none of them have cleared the mystery.
-Nevertheless, Birmans are still considered as the sacred cats of Burma.
-That’s how they got their name, which is derived from the French term for Burma – “Birmanie”.
-They were nearly extinct during World War II.
-Fortunately, their population was restored shortly afterwards.
+Numerous theories have surfaced regarding the true origins of the Birman cats, but none of them have cleared up the mystery.
+Nevertheless, Birmans are still considered sacred cats in Burma.
+That’s how they got their name, which is derived from the French term for Burma – “Birmanie.”
+They nearly went extinct during World War II but fortunately, their population was restored afterwards.

 Distinctive blue eyes

 One of the signature traits of this gorgeous breed is the distinctive blue color of their irises.
 All Birman kittens have blue eyes, which remain in the same color specter throughout their adulthood.
-Unlike other feline breeds with beautiful eyes, Birman cats aren’t easily prone to developing eyesight problems.
-The deep sapphire blue in their eyes may vary in hues, but it’s still truly stunning.
+Unlike other feline breeds with beautiful eyes, Birman cats aren’t prone to developing eyesight problems.
+The deep sapphire blue in their eyes varies in hue, and it’s always truly stunning.

 Birmans are quite famous for their friendly nature.
-Their amicability is well-known and while there might be a Birman or two out there, which are more reserved and cooped up, this is a genuinely friendly breed by default.
+Their amicability is well-known and while there might be a Birman or two out there which is more reserved, by default, this is a genuinely friendly breed.

-Keep your Birman kitty indoors not only for the sake of outdoor diseases such as fleas, but also because of the fact that your cat might make unexpected friends and might choose to wander off with them.
-And losing the family pet due to its sociability is something you’ll regret for the rest of your life.
+Keep your Birman kitty indoors not only for the sake of preventing outdoor diseases such as fleas, but also because your cat might make unexpected friends and could choose to wander off with them.
+And losing the family pet due to its sociability is something you would regret for the rest of your life.

-Don’t be fooled by the Birman’s sweet blue eyes and its calm temperament!
-These kittens are quite social and they require active interaction on daily basis.
+Don’t be fooled by the Birman’s calm temperament!
+These kittens are quite social and they require active interaction on a daily basis.

 Playtime and training sessions are a great way to spend some valuable bonding time with your Birman.
 If want to get a Birman kitty and you can’t spend too much time at home, opt for another breed.
 Purchasing interactive pet cameras and playing recordings of your voice while you’re away won’t do the trick with these kitties.